KevinAntonioWiyonoLauw/fullstackapp/README.md

 > Just heard, cool kids using pnpm 👦, so let's try it out in this project.
 Hope it works well. 🤞

 `formhub-be` is backend setting, all pnpm setting and docker setting are in Package.json, scripts section.

+**SWC config**: SWC can be used for both compilation and bundling.
+For compilation, it takes JavaScript / TypeScript files using modern JavaScript features and outputs valid code that is supported by all major browsers.

 ### 🚀 How to run